About

 The Michigan Association of State Universities (MASU) serves as the coordinating board for Michigan’s 15 public universities, providing advocacy and fostering policy to maximize the collective value these institutions provide in serving the public interest and the state of Michigan.

-Among its major activities, MASU serves as an advocate in the state capitol by monitoring and providing analysis on public policy issues and legislation affecting Michigan’s 15 public universities.
-In cooperation with policymakers, trustees, students, faculty and campus administrators, the Association plays an active role in developing and proposing state higher education policy to better serve Michigan’s citizens and the public good.
+Among its major activities, MASU serves as an advocate in the state capital by advancing legislative priorities on behalf of the universities, monitoring legislation and providing analysis, and conveying consensus positions on state funding matters and higher education policy issues.
+In cooperation with policymakers, campus administrators, and numerous other stakeholder groups, the association plays an active role in informing and advocating state higher education policy aimed at better serving Michigan’s residents, employers, and the public good.